 “Social Journalism and Appropriation of Knowledge” (Spanish)

 OpenUp, Cape Town

-Investigative journalist and university professor specializing in database use.
-Director of investigative nonprofit newsroom Convoca based in Lima and member of The International Consortium of Investigative Journalists (ICIJ).
-She is coordinador of Investiga Lava Jato (Investigate Lava Jato), a cross-border project with 20 journalists from 11 countries in America Latina y Africa to develop and disseminate in-depth reports on a corruption scheme that has spread in the world.
-Milagros has worked as a reporter and editor in various national-circulation daily newspapers in Peru, including La República, where she specialized in covering political issues and social-environmental conflicts.
-Published the first large-scale investigative data journalism report in IDL-Reporteros, revealing serious irregularities in Peru’s multimillion-dollar fishing industry.
-The investigative series was a winner of IPYS’ 2012 Latin American Investigative Journalism Award.
-She participated in global investigation Panama Papers, Pulitzer Prize winner.
+Salazar has worked as a reporter and editor in various national-circulation daily newspapers in Peru, including La República, where she specialized in covering political issues and social-environmental conflicts.
+She published the first large-scale investigative data journalism report in IDL-Reporteros, revealing serious irregularities in Peru’s multimillion-dollar fishing industry.
+Her investigative series was a winner of IPYS’ 2012 Latin American Investigative Journalism Award.
+Salazar also participated in the Pulitzer Prize-winning global investigative project ” The Panama Papers.”

 Anya Schiffrin is the director of the International Media, Advocacy and Communications specialization at Columbia University’s School of International Affairs.
 She teaches courses on media and development and innovation as well as the course “Media, Human Rights and Social Change”.
 Among other topics, she writes on journalism and development as well as the media in Africa and the extractive sector.

 Schiffrin spent 10 years working overseas as a journalist in Europe and Asia.
 She was bureau chief for Dow Jones Newswires in Amsterdam and Hanoi and wrote regularly for the Wall Street Journal.